ionic-team/stencil-dev-server/README.md

 [![npm][npm-badge]][npm-badge-url]
 [![Build Status][circle-badge]][circle-badge-url]

+## Deprecated: The stencil-dev-server is now integrated into @stencil/core.

 # Stencil Dev Server

 This is a very simple http-server with a filewatcher and livereload built in.
 This server